swagfinger/swagfinger-testing-react-table/README.md

 - global (all columns) - search all columns for matching data (filtering is on client side)
 - column filtering - only that column contains search text

+## Pagination

+- Page Data and implement next/previous
+- Jump to a page
+- Configure page size

+- remove <tfoot>
+- replace 'rows' with 'page'